Monetary reform: Demurrage currency

 Demurrage currency is designed to lose value over time, encouraging circulation not hoarding.
 Economist Silvio Gesell sought to boost velocity, requiring periodic stamps to keep the money valid.

 Historical examples include the Wära in Germany.
 It had led to modest economic prosperity before it was forbidden by the finance ministry.

 Despite their success, most demurrage currencies were banned by central banks for violating national monopolies on currency.
 Contemporary versions include complementary currency and negative interest rate proposals.

 Local currencies

 Local currencies and local exchange trading system (LETS) create community-based alternatives to national currencies.
 These systems aim to improve the economy in local communities and can include features like demurrage.
 Examples include Ithaca Hours in New York and time banks.

 Free banking

 Free banking proposals would allow private bank issued currencies, eliminating central bank restrictions on money creation.
 Proponents argue competition creates pressure for stable currencies, while critics raise coordination problems.

 Contemporary catalysts for reform

 COVID and monetary policy

+The quick and delayed economic impact of quantitative easing on real asset price, GDP and consumer price level.

 The COVID-19 pandemic prompted unprecedented monetary policy responses, including massive quantitative easing (QE) programs by major central banks.
 Rising inflation in 2022 led most central banks to switch to quantitative tightening.

 The inflation surge reignited debates about: